Skip to content

 A home health aide dressed in blue scrubs helps an older woman at home

 Aging in place allows people to remain in the comfort of their own home as they age.
 It often provides a greater level of independence and freedom in a familiar and comfortable environment.
 While this lifestyle can improve quality of life, it requires careful planning and coordination.
-But with the right support services, both inside and outside the home, aging in place can be an effective way to maintain independence and well-being as you or your loved one age.
+With the right support services, both inside and outside the home, aging in place can be an effective way to maintain independence and well-being as you or your loved one age.

 Safety and Support at Home